 - the United Nations Environment Programme (UNEP) Principles for Responsible Banking (opens in a new window).

 In addition to this guidance, we ensure we listen to our customers and our colleagues.
 We hold an Annual General Meeting (AGM) to allow members to have their say.
-We also host Community Boards across the UK to support local initiatives (opens in a new window).
 We regularly engage with our colleagues regarding their needs via internal surveys and through work with our trade union.